 “Or a mine.”
 The redneck offered with a West Virginia accent.
 His fingernails were black with grease not coal.

-After that comment we held a pissing contest to see who had held the worse job.
-My employment as a janitor in a morgue was beaten out by a shit-shoveler at a pig farm.
+After his comment we held a pissing contest to see who had worked the worse job.
+My employment as a janitor in a morgue was beaten out by a shit-shoveler at a pig ranch, but there were worst jobs to be had in America.

-Walking to the Torino the throttling of big engines filled our ears.
-Overhead the stars clustered into the thick marvel of the Milky Way.
-The night temperature was dropping into the low 70s and might lean into the 60s before the dawn.
-It wasn’t summer yet.
+We walked to the Torino and the big engines throttled out of the truck stop.
+The night temperature was dropping into the low 70s and by midnight it might lean into the 60s.

 “Those truckers weren’t so bad.”
 Pam shivered in the cool air.